Uttamydv/Cybersecurity-Homelab-and-Penetration-Testing-Project/Offensive Security/ServerSide Attacks on Metasploitable 2.md

  ---
 # Step 1 Enummeration or Reconnasissance

-This is the first step in the penetration testing known as Information Gathering step.
+This is the first step in the penetration testing also known as Information Gathering step.
 In this step Gather as much information as you can about the target.
 It includes find ip addresses, public information about the target, Target OS, various services running on target, open port, its domain and subdomain etc. This phase is very crucial to further carry out in both server side and client side attack.
 It was categorised in two categories:

 **1. Passive Scanning**: In passive scanning we gather information about the target that is publically available i.e with interacting with the target like the target domain, its subdomain, technology stack etc.